mohamedmosaed/MohamedMosaed.github.io/_posts/2021-9-23-DRY-BEANS.md

 ## Models:

+#### baseline

+since this is a classification problem my baseline will be the majorty class of the y_train split dataset. that mean if i chosee to predict that all my prediction is one clase i will get the highest accuracy by chosing the mojority class. so i used value_counts(normalize=True).max() to get the maximum normalized value count of the class. i get my base line to be 26.21%.

+#### Logistic Regression

 I to further understand the data I used visualization tools like histograms and plots to further understand the data.
 The first visualization tool I used is histograms plot to know the distributions of the data.
 Since Extent, Solidity, Roundness and Compactness feature have similar distribution so I did them in one plot.

 ![image](https://user-images.githubusercontent.com/59778377/134407946-1ee2c4a1-ecc8-4297-ae72-cb264a71028b.png)